2023 Best Value Public Health Schools in Ohio

 Read full report on Public Health at Ohio University - Athens Campus

 A rank of #5 on this year’s list means Cleveland State University is a great value for public health students.
-Located in the city of Cleveland, Cleveland State University is a public school with a large student population.
+Located in the large city of Cleveland, Cleveland State University is a public college with a large student population.

 The average tuition and fees for an in-state undergraduate at Cleveland State University are $11,690 a year.

-Read full report on Public Health at Cleveland State University
+Full Public Health at Cleveland State University Report

-Youngstown State University did quite well in this year’s ranking of the best value schools for public health students.
-It came in at #6 on the list.
-Youngstown State University is a fairly large public school located in the small city of Youngstown.
+Youngstown State University came in at #6 in this year’s edition of the Best Value Public Health Schools in Ohio ranking.
+Youngstown State University is a large public school located in the city of Youngstown.

 The average tuition and fees for an in-state undergraduate at Youngstown State University are $9,372 a year.